Reviews You Can Rely On

 ninja pro xl - the ninja pro xl fried perfectly golden tots.

 The Ninja Pro XL fried perfectly golden tots.
+Credit: Elizabeth White

 ninja pro xl - the ninja pro xl delivered crisp chicken wings.

 The Ninja Pro XL delivered crisp chicken wings.
+Credit: Natalie Kafader

-When cooking salmon fillets with simple seasoning, the Ninja Pro XL again showed its tendency to run hot.
-The fish came out with nice browning and good crispiness on the surface, but was noticeably drier than salmon cooked in other units.
-The lack of visible moisture and slightly overcooked texture reinforced my observation that this air fryer's temperature calibration runs high, requiring users to adjust cooking times and temperatures accordingly.
+For chicken wings, the Ninja Pro XL produced wings with pretty good browning and a pleasant, moist interior.
+When cooking salmon fillets with simple seasoning, the Ninja Pro XL again ran hot.
+The fish had nice browning and good crispiness on the surface, but was noticeably drier than the competitors' salmon.
+The lack of visible moisture and slightly overcooked texture reinforced our observation that this air fryer's temperature calibration is high, requiring adjustments to cooking times and temperatures.

 ninja pro xl - this salmon cut like butter and was dripping with juice.

 This salmon cut like butter and was dripping with juice.
+Credit: Elizabeth White

 Cooking Speed